BZ-2019/lutorpy/README.md

 # More details about using lua in python
 Lutorpy is built upon [lupa](https://github.com/scoder/lupa), there are more features provided by lupa could be also useful, please check it out.

+# Notes
+* python2 and python3 are both supported
+* unfortunately, OSX is not supported so far

 # Bug tracker